Dividing Property in a Divorce

 Our experts have put together this short and simple guide to property and divorce to help answer all of the burning questions you have.

 How Is A House Divided In A Divorce

 There are several options for sharing the equity in a marital home between the divorcing parties, just as there are with sharing money and assets.

-Figuring out the best solution will depend on the specific circumstances and will generally require negotiation between the couple – possibly even mediation.
+Figuring out the best solution to how is a house divided in a divorce will depend on the specific circumstances and will generally require negotiation between the couple – possibly even mediation.

 Some of the ways in which property can be divided in a divorce include:

 - Selling up – one of the best ways of achieving a ‘clean break’ (ie so there are no lasting obligations for either spouse in terms of maintenance payments etc) will be to put the property on the market and divide any profit from the sale.
 Any cash from the sale can be put towards new individual mortgages, so this is a useful option if the divorcing parties do not have money for a new deposit.

 - Buying the full share of equity – in the case of a joint mortgage, if either party has the financial resources to pay the full mortgage, they can purchase their former spouse’s share of the equity.
 This also provides for a clean break but will normally mean the buyer staying in the marital home or renting it out.

 - Maintenance – if one divorcing party is in a stronger financial position, they may agree to move out and leave the marital home to their ex-spouse, whilst continuing to pay their share of the mortgage (or even the full mortgage).
 This arrangement may form part of the overall maintenance agreement, especially if there are children still living at home.

 - Transferring the property – if a home is jointly owned and the mortgage has been paid off, one spouse may agree to transfer the property to their ex as part of the overall financial settlement.